Welcome to COMP1110/1140/6710 for S2 2023!#

 - Attend both lectures.

-- Install the software used in the course if you are participating remotely or would like the convenience of working from your personal computer.
+- Install the software used in the course if you would like the convenience of working from your personal computer.